 In BCUHB, the largest proportion of expenditure on mental health problems is on general mental illness, followed by elderly mental illness.
 Expenditure per head in BCUHB (247.4) is just above the average for Wales (240.8).
-Expenditure per head on mental health illnesses as a whole has increased since 2016-17, with small fluctuations in elderly mental illness and CAMHS over the three-year period.
+Expenditure per head on mental health illnesses as a whole has increased since 2016-17, with small fluctuations in elderly mental illness and children and young people's mental health services over the three-year period.
 The proportion of expenditure on mental health illnesses in BCUHB (11.2%) is similar to Wales (11.1%) and has remained fairly stable between 2016-17 and 2018-19 (Mental Health Profile, Public Health Wales, 2021).